 I suppose there will be many life celebration picnics when the pandemic finally recedes and we are permitted to gather again.
 There is so much speculation on when this might be and then more talk of a resurgence of the virus and us being told to stay healthy at home again.
 Ugh!!!

 In the meantime, here are a few things you can do now to honor your loved one during COVID-19:

 - Plant a tree.
 You can place your order online and in addition, add a small plaque to mark the tree.

 - Create a video of photos and messages from friends and family members and post it on social media sites.

 - Create a virtual memorial butterfly garden and share it with friends and family members to post a tribute.
 As the butterflies fly around, you can click on each one and read the message.

-- Create some silicon bracelets to honor your loved one.
-You can send these out to people with a note asking them to consider wearing it in honor of your loved one.
+- Create some silicon bracelets to honor your loved one during COVID-19.
+You can send these out to people with a note asking them to consider wearing them in honor of your loved one during COVID-19.

 - Create an online book of photos and memories.
 Maybe you are a scrapbooker and you already have these precious memories?
 In case you aren’t, you can go to a website like Shutterfly.com and upload photos and create memory blocks of text to intersperse throughout.
 You may decide to order a few of these precious books to send to friends and family members.